RenderCard - From my blog need to a public OG API

 What RenderCard supports

-title(required)description(optional)theme(optional)accent(optional hex color)date(optional: ISO date or unix ms)
+title(required)description(optional)theme(optional)accent(optional hex color)date(optional: ISO or unix ms)

 minimalcenteredsplitspotlightborderedgradientglassdarkmonocode